The Pearl of Great Price

 I could give you more, but please tell me you see a pattern developing here.

-9. Pearls only consist of the original irritant covered by many layers of nacre.
+9. Pearls only consist of the original irritant covered by thousands of layers of nacre.

 I mean, that's all they are—a parasite covered by nacre.
 That's it.
 As such, a pearl is a picture of what believers are in this life: sinners saved by grace.
 That's basically all we are here on earth: a creature with a sin nature covered by God's grace.
 We are a picture of His grace in action.